tferracina/ArDCA-Python/writeup.typ

 The Python implementation, while optimized through a lower-triangular masked multiplication, remains less efficient than the original Julia version due to the differences in performance between the languages.
 Beyond implementation, the architecture itself presents inherent limitations.
 It is restricted to fixed length sequences, limiting its flexibility in modeling families with variable domain lengths.
 Moreover, its performance is strongly tied to the quality of the multiple sequence alignment.
 Since the model learns from patterns of co-variation in the alignment, families with limited diversity or strong phylogenetic bias may provide insufficient or misleading signals.
 In such cases, the model risks poor generalization, generating sequences that fail to capture the true structural and functional constraints of the protein family.

 = Conclusion
 In this work, I reimplemented the autoregressive DCA model in Python and demonstrated its viability as a practical tool for protein sequence analysis.
 The PyTorch-based implementation introduced an efficient block-sparse formulation for computing autoregressive logits, reducing the computational cost and memory usage.
 Empirical validation across several protein families confirmed the correctness and robustness of the model, with smooth training dynamics and consistent improvements in negative log-likelihood, perplexity, and structural plausibility as measured by pLDDT.
 Additional experiments on gap filtering highlighted the importance of sequence quality control, while tests on larger Pfam families showed that the method remains tractable at scale.
 In the future, this work could benefit from GPU acceleration, to improve its speed, but also allow it to more easily work with large datasets.
-Overall, this demonstrates that ArDCA can be adapted beyond its Julia origin and remain a powerful protein-generating model, allowing for downstream tasks like contact prediction or structural modeling.
+Overall, this demonstrates that arDCA can be adapted beyond its Julia origin and remain a powerful protein-generating model, allowing for downstream tasks like contact prediction or structural modeling.

 #pagebreak()
 #bibliography("references.bib")